forcedotcom/SalesforceMobileSDK-iOS/readme.md

 	1. **Security.framework**
 	1. **libxml2.dylib**

-1. Import the SalesforceSDK header via ``#import "SFRestAPI.h"``.
+4. Import the SalesforceSDK header via ``#import "SFRestAPI.h"``.

-1. Build the project to verify that the installation is successful.
+5. Build the project to verify that the installation is successful.

-1. Refer to the [SFRestAPI documentation](http://forcedotcom.github.com/MobileContainer-iOS/Documentation/SalesforceSDK/Classes/SFRestAPI.html) for some sample code to login into a salesforce instance and issue a REST API call.
+6. Refer to the [SFRestAPI documentation](http://forcedotcom.github.com/MobileContainer-iOS/Documentation/SalesforceSDK/Classes/SFRestAPI.html) for some sample code to login into a salesforce instance and issue a REST API call.

+Working with the hybrid sample apps
+==

+The sample applications contained under the hybrid/ folder are designed around the [PhoneGap](http://www.phonegap.com/) SDK.
+Before you can work with those applications, you will need to download and install the [1.0.0](https://github.com/phonegap/phonegap/zipball/1.0.0) (or later) version of the PhoneGap SDK.
+You can find more detailed instructions, as well as documentation for working with the PhoneGap SDK, in the [Getting Started Guide](http://www.phonegap.com/start).

 Documentation
 ==